Darwin to Perth Itinerary

 26 Monkey Mia – Kalbarri 397 kms 5 hours

 Kalbarri offers many natural attractions such as exceptional wildflowers in Spring and early summer.
-The top attractions to visit are: Nature’s Window, The Loop, Z-Bend, Hawks Head and Ross Graham Lookout.
+The top attractions to visit are: The Kalbarri Skywalk is a fantastic recent addition to the National Park showcasing stunning views of the Murchison River Gorge, Nature’s Window, The Loop, Z-Bend, Hawks Head and Ross Graham Lookout.
 Kalbarri also offers many water sport activities such as canoeing.
 Stay at the Murchison Caravan Park with many sites having sweeping views across the Murchison River.

 27 Kalbarri – Cervantes 378 kms 4.5 hours